pranavgajera/Instaprice-Sprint2/README.md

 # How we fixed it
 1. We reviewed the test functions and rewrote the code to fix the problems for circleci.
 2. We then found a way to generate the graphs in frontend using a tool provided by react.

+# Current problems in the application
+1. For some of the device there are some formatting problems, some devices seem to have a scrollbar in the feed items and some don't.